Robert Sobukwe was one of South Africa’s greatest but forgotten heroes of the struggle for human rights and

 History overlooks the role he played in the protests that led to the 1960 Sharpeville massacre, and the first global condemnation of the apartheid state.

 Sobukwe was an academic, a lawyer, a lyrical writer and a persuasive orator.
 He helped found South Africa’s Pan Africanist Congress (PAC) and was one of the first to propose a “nonracial” rather than “multiracial” future for the country.
 For a time, apartheid authorities regarded Sobukwe as more dangerous than leaders like Nelson Mandela.

 In 1960, as president of the newly formed PAC, Sobukwe was key in organising protests against the pass laws.

 The “dom pas” (literally, dumb pass) was a document all black South Africans had to carry to allow them “pass” into the cities – places many had lived all their lives.

 In the late 1950s, the pass laws had been extended to include black women.
-Both the PAC and the ANC responded with nationwide civil disobedience campaigns.
+Both the PAC and the African National Congress (ANC) responded with nationwide civil disobedience campaigns.

 Breaking the system

 The crowd had one goal.
 To be arrested.

 The pass laws made every black man and woman in the country a potential criminal – simply for being somewhere without the right documents.

 Sobukwe and his comrades were trying to expose the absurdity of those laws by forcing the authorities to arrest, well, everyone.
 The hope was that with this many “criminals” to process, the pass law system would break down.